sonos/nlu-benchmark/2018-01-Braum-et-al-extension/README.md

 The exact same splits as in the original article were used for the _Ubuntu_ and _Web Applications_ corpuses.
 These splits were not explicit in the _Chatbot_ [dataset](https://github.com/sebischair/NLU-Evaluation-Corpora): in that case, we ran a 5-fold cross-validation.

 Raw metrics by intent and slot can be found in the `/results` folder.
 Below, you will find the results obtained, for each dataset.
+Note that _None_ intents were ignored when computing the metrics, as in the original article.

 Chatbots